Ayehu/custom-activities/Zoom/Phone Call Queues/ZM List Call Queues/Readme.md

-#     Zoom
+<br>#     Zoom</br>

-List Call Queues
+<br>List Call Queues</br>

-Call queues allow you to route incoming calls to a group of users.
+<br>Call queues allow you to route incoming calls to a group of users.
 For instance, you can use call queues to route calls to various departments in your organization such as sales, engineering, billing, customer service etc. Use this API to list Call queues.
 **Prerequisites:**
 * Pro, Business, or Education account
 * Account owner or admin permissions